citrix/monitoring-api/docs/index.md

 The Monitor Service API is a REST-based API that can be accessed using an OData consumer.
 OData consumers are applications that consume data exposed using the OData protocol.
 OData consumers vary in sophistication from simple web browsers to custom applications that can take advantage of all the features of the OData Protocol.

 Every part of the Monitor Service data model is accessible and can be filtered on the URL.
 OData provides a query language in the URL format you can use to retrieve entries from a service.
+You can use the OData V3 or OData V4 endpoints to run your queries.
+OData V4 supports aggregation queries.

 The query is processed on the server side and can be filtered further using the OData protocol on the client side.

 The data modeled falls into three categories: aggregate data (the summary tables), current state of objects (machines, sessions, etc.), and log data, which is really historical events (connections, for example).

 **Note**: Enums are not
 supported in the OData protocol; integers are used in their place.
-To determine the values returned by the Monitor Service OData API, see [Monitor Service Data Model](http://support.citrix.com/help/monitorserviceapi/7.6/) .
+To determine the values returned by the Monitor Service OData API, see [Monitor Service Data Model](https://developer-docs.citrix.com/projects/monitor-service-odata-api/en/7.16/).

 ### What is OData Protocol?